Ribes bracteosum

-Ribes bracteosum, the stink currant, is a species of currant native to western coastal North America.
+Ribes bracteosum (known by the common names stink currant and fragrant currant), is a species of currant native to western coastal North America.

 R. bracteosum is a deciduous shrub, without thorns, growing to 3 m tall.
 The leaves are 5-20 cm across, palmately lobed with 5 or 7 lobes.
 The flowers are produced in spring after the leaves emerge, on racemes 15-30 cm long containing 20–40 flowers; each flower is 5-10 mm in diameter, with five white or greenish-tinged petals.
 The fruit, born in clusters, is dark blue with a whitish bloom.